ValueInMotion/value-in-motion-agent/README.md

 ## What this is

-**An autonomous, lifecycle-aware AI system that detects value friction, anticipates risk, and orchestrates targeted actions to drive measurable revenue outcomes across Customer Success.**
+**An autonomous, lifecycle-aware AI Revenue Operating System for Customer Success.**

+Value in Motion™ detects **value friction**, anticipates **risk from day one**, and **orchestrates targeted actions** across the entire customer lifecycle.

+It operates in closed loops:

+**Detect → Diagnose → Decide → Act → Observe → Improve**

+---

+## Why it matters

-**Why it matters:** Customer Success doesn’t fail from lack of data — it fails from lack of structured execution.
+Customer Success does not fail from lack of data.
+It fails from lack of structured execution.

+Most teams:
+- Track health scores
+- React to churn signals
+- Manually coordinate workflows

-Value in Motion™ transforms Customer Success from reactive tracking to proactive, closed-loop execution.
+Value in Motion™ transforms Customer Success from reactive tracking to **proactive revenue orchestration**.

 > This is not a dashboard.
 This is a **lifecycle decision and execution engine** for Customer Success.